MathyouMB/website/src/content/articles/carleton-cs-coop-explained.md

 - Winter 4th Year
 - Summer 4th Year

 _Note_: This assumes you complete two 8-month internships.
-If you decide you wanted to break one of the 8-month internships into two 4-month internships instead, this would add **additional admin fees**.
+If you decide you wanted to break one of the 8-month internships into two 4-month internships instead, this would add **additional admin fees** for any term you also require access to the job board.

 ### Paying To Find Your Own Placement